 - Direction setting is required when it comes to informing and shaping the scope and schedule of individual projects (and project managers) that roll up under their programs.
 Objectives and deadlines must be clear and program managers must be willing to ask hard, probing questions to determine how projects are truly progressing.

 - Problem solving comes into play on a continual basis for program managers.
 When obstacles, challenges, and resistance arise (which happens quite often over the life of a program), they must be willing to dive into the details and create action plans to ensure the program isn’t put in jeopardy.

 A difficult aspect of the role is program managers must demonstrate their authority regarding projects related to their program with very few people responsible for key deliverables that actually report to them.
 They must establish themselves as both senior leaders and the day-to-day representative for the executive sponsor of the initiative.

-Traits of Good Program Management
+What are Traits of Good Program Management?

 Create alignment across multiple teams or even lines of business to be sure everyone is marching in the same direction and cognizant of their role in the grand scheme of things.

 As program managers must be able to spot, track, and triage risks as they arise, escalating when required without continually sounding the alarm and ratcheting up the drama.
 Spotting and getting ahead of issues rather than simply reacting to them after the fact is a key differentiator for great program managers.